Standby power: Magnitude

-Standby power makes up a portion of homes' miscellaneous electric load, which also includes small appliances, security systems, and other small power draws.
+Standby power makes up a portion of homes' miscellaneous electric load, including small appliances, security systems, and other small power draws.
 The U.S. Department of Energy said in 2008:

-"Many appliances continue to draw a small amount of power when they are switched off.
+Many appliances continue to draw a small amount of power when they are switched off.
 These "phantom" loads occur in most appliances that use electricity, such as VCRs, televisions, stereos, computers, and kitchen appliances.
-This can be avoided by unplugging the appliance or using a power strip and using the switch on the power strip to cut all power to the appliance."
+This can be avoided by unplugging the appliance or using a power strip and using the switch on the power strip to cut all power to the appliance.

 Standby power used by older devices can be as high as 10–15 W per device, while a modern HD LCD television may use less than 1 W in standby mode.
 Some appliances use no energy when turned off.
-Many countries adopting the One Watt Initiative now require new devices to use no more than 1 W starting in 2010, and 0.5 W in 2013.
+Many countries adopting the One Watt Initiative now require new devices to use no more than 1 W starting in 2010 and 0.5 W in 2013.

-Although the power needed for functions such as displays, indicators, and remote control functions is relatively small, the large number of such devices and their being continuously plugged in resulted in energy usage before the One Watt regulations of 8 to 22 percent of all appliance consumption in different countries, or 32 to 87 W. This was around 3–10 percent of total residential consumption.
-In Britain in 2004 standby modes on electronic devices accounted for 8% of all British residential power consumption.
+Although the power needed for functions such as displays, indicators, and remote control functions is relatively small, the large number of such devices and their continuous plugging in resulted in energy usage before the One Watt regulations of 8 to 22 percent of all appliance consumption in different countries, or 32 to 87 W. This was around 3–10 percent of total residential consumption.
+In 2004, standby modes on electronic devices accounted for 8% of all British residential power.
 A similar study in France in 2000 found that standby power accounted for 7% of total residential consumption.

-In 2004, the California Energy Commission produced a report containing typical standby and operational power consumption for 280 different household devices, including baby monitors and toothbrush chargers.
+In 2004, the California Energy Commission produced a report containing typical standby and operational power consumption for 280 household devices, including baby monitors and toothbrush chargers.

-In 2006 some electronics, such as microwaves, CRTs and VHS players used more standby power than appliances manufactured in the previous five years.
+In 2006, some electronics, such as microwaves, CRTs, and VHS players, used more standby power than appliances manufactured in the previous five years.

 In the US the average home used an average of 10,649 kWh of electricity per year in 2019, down from 11,040 kWh in 2008.
 Each watt of power consumed by a device running continuously consumes about 9 kWh (1 W × 365.25 days/year × 24 hours/day) per year, a little less than one thousandth of the annual US household consumption.
 Unplugging a device constantly consuming standby power saves a yearly 9 kWh for each watt of continuous consumption (saving $1 per year at average US rates).

 Devices such as security systems, fire alarms, and digital video recorders require continuous power to operate properly (though in the case of electric timers used to disconnect other devices on standby, they actually reduce total energy usage).
 The Reducing Consumption section below provides information on reducing standby power.